autocrypt/protected-headers/draft-protected-headers.in.md

 ---------------

 {{RFC2634}} defines "Triple Wrapping" as a means of providing cleartext signatures over signed and encrypted material.
-While this can be used in combination with the mechanism described in {{RFC7508}} to authenticate some headers for transport using S/MIME.
+This can be used in combination with the mechanism described in {{RFC7508}} to authenticate some headers for transport using S/MIME.

 But it does not offer confidentiality protection for the protected headers, and the signer of the outer layer of a triple-wrapped message may not be the originator of the message either.